Blood Transfusion Reactions

 - You have a seizure.

-- You develop headaches or double vision.
+- You have a headache or double vision.

 - You see pinpoint purple spots or purple patches on your body.